Digital TV package deals

 The first step is to ensure you know the type of price you should be looking to beat.
 Providers often offer hot deals on digital TV packages for sports or films or kids (or the whole show) for new customers.
 But once the contract ends, prices rise.

-Note down the best TV buys for the package you want using the current offer round-up below.
+Note down the best TV buys for the package you want using the current offer round-up above.
 These packages often include broadband as well, so to benchmark broadband prices, see our Broadband Unbundled tool for the cheapest bundled and standalone deals that are available in your area.

 Then call your supplier near the time you're due to renew.
 As you're armed with the current best buys, you can ask for a price match or wait to compare the offers they will likely present to you and refer to them to help you negotiate.